jasonkwm/aws-cloud-practitioner/module-5/README.md

 |Stores data in a `single Availability Zone`|Stores data in and across `multiple Availability Zones`|
 |`Amazon EC2`` instance and the `EBS volume`` must reside within the `same Availability Zone`|`Access data concurrently` from `all Availability Zones` in the Region where a file system is located|
 ||*on-premises* servers can access `Amazon EFS` using `AWS Direct Connect`|

+# Amazon Relational Database Service (Amazon RDS)
+**Amazon RDS** is a managed service that `automates tasks` such as `hardware provisioning, database setup, patching, and backups`
+- You can spend less time completing administrative tasks
+- Many Amazon RDS database engines offer:
+  -  Encryption at `rest` (protecting data while it is stored)
+  -  Encryption in `transit` (protecting data while it is being sent and received)

+## Relational databases
+A `relational database` stores information in `tabular form`.
+Relational databases use `structured query language (SQL)` to store and query data.

+## Amazon RDS database engines
+**Amazon RDS** is available on `six database engines`, which `optimize` for `memory`, `performance`, or `input/output (I/O)`
+Supported database engines include:
+- Amazon Aurora
+- PostgreSQL
+- MySQL
+- MariaDB
+- Oracle Database
+- Microsoft SQL Server